Nagukore/Portfolio/README.md

 # 🚀 Nagesh's Portfolio 2.0

-A clean, Apple-inspired portfolio website showcasing my skills in AI/ML and web development.
+A clean, modern portfolio website showcasing my skills in AI/ML and web development.
 Hosted on [Netlify](https://netlify.com) for instant deployment and easy updates.

 ---